tommyks/Azure-Honey-Pot-/README.md

-# Building a SOC and honey net in Azure with live traffic
+# Building a SOC and honey pot in Azure with live traffic
 The first steps for this home lab are to create a resource group, virtual network, and a virtual machine.

 <img width="1270" height="285" alt="image" src="https://github.com/user-attachments/assets/47e0fc30-6f39-4e90-a94f-64b6e4b97779" />